aws/aws-sdk-ruby-release-tools/README.md

-## Shared Release tools for AWS SDK for Ruby 1P gems
+## Shared release tools for AWS SDK for Ruby 1P gems

-Common release scripts/tasks intended to be used as a submodule.
+Common release tasks intended to be included as a submodule.
 See the internal runbook for usage instructions.

 ## License